estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 # Plugin based architecture with Web Components

 **What do we do when some enterprise clients want a special feature in their app?
-Do we add it to the code base?**
+Do we add it to the code base and bundle it with Webpack?**

-Lets dive in into the world of _plugin based architectures for enterprise apps using **Web Components**_ and learn how to save time and money when building them with **React, Vue and Angular**.
+Lets dive in into the world of _plugin based architectures for enterprise apps using **Web Components**_ and learn how to save time and money when building them with **React, Vue and Angular** by dynamically importing them into our app, skipping the bundling process.

 Also see an advanced use case by extending the functionality of the [Tour of Heroes](https://angular.io/tutorial)  Angular app, implementing an **advanced Web Component integration via a host Angular component**, to display the universe each hero belongs to.
 A [video](https://www.youtube.com/watch?v=CjbX5r5gvvo&ab_channel=Scotland%27sAngularMeetup) of [Scotland's Angular Meetup](https://www.youtube.com/channel/UCWIfQn9vUayDkzrrDIjdAjg) about this app is included!